-Equips students with beginning clinical skills needed for practicum and internship experiences.
+Equips students with foundational concepts and clinical skills needed for practicum and internship experiences.
 The course reviews the major counseling theories and how each relates to biblical teaching.
 Offered fall and spring semesters.
 Two hours.

 CO 503 Human Development and Counseling